dbanetto/uni/vote-rigging/report.md

 After this point given that only one collection is shuffled, the ballot, the initial order can be reconstructed from the output.

+This introduces a key difference between the original code that the shuffled ballots will have an unknown seed in the random number generator and thus the resulting order of the ballots cannot be re-ordered.

 ### How to re-order

 To re-order the ballot from the shuffled state to the original voting order a